-Low Carb Chili is a ridiculously easy weeknight dinner to make, it’s all the usual chili flavors you love cooked together to make a great chili recipe without beans.
+My Easy Keto Chili recipe is a ridiculously tasty dinner that the whole family will enjoy!
+With all the best chili flavors you love simmered together to create a great low carb chili recipe, without the beans.

 This post contains affiliate links

-One of the frustrations in cooking ground beef is that it can generate quite a lot of liquid as it browns.
+One of the frustrations in cooking ground beef for Chili Con Carne is that it can generate quite a lot of liquid as it browns.

 Well, I came across this excellent tip in Cooks Illustrated recently and knew that it might be the key to transforming my low carb chili recipe!